Grey

-Grey or gray is an intermediate colour between black and white.
-It is a neutral or achromatic colour, meaning that it has no chroma.
-It is the colour of a cloud-covered sky, of ash, and of lead.
+Grey or gray is an intermediate color between black and white.
+It is a neutral or achromatic color, meaning that it has no chroma.
+It is the color of a rain or storm cloud, of ash, and of lead.

-The first recorded use of grey as a colour name in the English language was in 700 CE.
+The first recorded use of grey as a color name in the English language was in 700 CE.
 Grey is the dominant spelling in European and Commonwealth English, while gray is more common in American English; however, both spellings are valid in both varieties of English.

-In Europe and North America, surveys show that grey is the colour most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and humility.
-Only one per cent of respondents chose it as their favorite colour.
+In Europe and North America, surveys show that grey is the color most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and humility.
+Only one percent of respondents chose it as their favorite color.

 Etymology

 Grey comes from the Middle English grai or grei, from the Old English grǣġ, and is related to the Dutch grauw and German grau.
-There are no certain cognates outside Germanic languages; terms such as Spanish gris, Italian grigio and Medieval Latin griseus are considered Germanic loanwords.
-The first recorded use of grey as a colour name in the English language was in 700 AD.
+There are certain cognates outside Germanic languages; terms such as Spanish gris, Italian grigio and Medieval Latin griseus are considered Germanic loanwords.
+The first recorded use of grey as a color name in the English language was in 700 CE.

 The distinction between grey and gray spellings in usual Commonwealth and American English respectively developed c. the 20th century.

 In history and art

 Antiquity through the Middle Ages

-In antiquity and the Middle Ages, grey was the colour of undyed wool, and thus was the colour most commonly worn by peasants and the poor.
-It was also the colour worn by Cistercian monks and friars of the Franciscan and Capuchin orders as a symbol of their vows of humility and poverty.
+In antiquity and the Middle Ages, grey was the color of undyed wool, and thus was the color most commonly worn by peasants and the poor.
+It was also the color worn by Cistercian monks and friars of the Franciscan and Capuchin orders as a symbol of their vows of humility and poverty.
 Franciscan friars in England and Scotland were commonly known as the grey friars, and that name is now attached to many places in Great Britain.